Guide To Quality Marathon Training Plan

 There is often a lot of anxiety surrounding the length of a long run, but you should always focus on your progression.
 Marathon training is a process and building endurance and stamina will take time.
 It’s important to remember to start slow and early and to give yourself time to gradually increase the length of your long run as you approach race day.

-Should I run long runs at marathon pace?
+Should I run long runs at a marathon pace?

 Should you run a full marathon in training?

-Many experts recommend, you don’t exceed 20 miles before race day.
-Majority of runners, experienced runners included, won’t run the full 26.2 miles in training.
+Many experts recommend you don’t exceed 20 miles before race day.
+The majority of runners, experienced runners included, won’t run the full 26.2 miles in training.
 You should aim to complete your longest long run between 3 and 4 weeks before race day.
 You should also, cap your long run at 3.5 hours.
 By not running the full distance, you’ll stay fresh for race day and the fitness you’ve built up over months will allow you to complete the distance.

 How many long runs before a marathon?